biggie-boss/LoreRim/README.md

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE

+If you do not have an RTX Graphics Card it is CRUCIAL that you DISABLE the DLAA mod located towards the bottom of the load order.

 LoreRim comes with several list customization options.
 There is ultradwide support under the "Widescreen Support" section of Mod Organizer 2.
 There are several ENB presets to choose from ONLY CLICK ONE OPTION AT A TIME.
 If you choose to use Community Shaders, make sure to follow the instructions listed under the Mod Organizer 2 seperators to disable the ENB files.

 There are several performance options which do come with visual downsides but allow for users with lower-end PCs to run the game.